 Make a lasting impressionMany of our clients have used 3D modelling to generate creative immersive learning tools, resulting in new and innovative experiences left imprinted on their audience’s minds.

-Make a lasting impression3D modelling can also be displayed as a two-dimensional image through a process called 3D rendering, it represents a fantastic way of immersing the imagination of individuals or groups of people.
+3D modelling can also be displayed as a two-dimensional image, through a process called 3D rendering, which represents a fantastic way of immersing the imagination of individuals or groups of people.

 York Mansion House

-Points of interest bring context to each of the three scenes, informing users of the changes to the square over the three time periods.
+Next, beautiful light was baked into each scene, creating realistic shadow effects and different times of the day.
+Then small animations were introduced, to really bring the scene to life.
+Finally, specific points of interest were inserted, to bring context to each of the three scenes, informing users of the changes to the square over the featured time periods.